Rah Digga: Music

 She worked with hip hop group Twice the Flavor before joining the Outsidaz, leading to a feature on the track "Cowboys" from the Fugees album The Score.
 She was spotted by Q-Tip at the Lyricist Lounge which led to her meeting Busta Rhymes and joining his Flipmode Squad.
 She has appeared on several Busta Rhymes albums.
-Her debut solo, Dirty Harriet, was released in 2000 and featured Busta Rhymes and Eve.
+Her critically acclaimed debut album "Dirty Harriet" was released on April 4, 2000 on Flipmode/Elektra Records and is certified gold in the U.S. and platinum worldwide.
 She also worked with Bahamadia on the track "Be Ok" from Lyricist Lounge, Vol. 1.
-At that time they were the two leading women of the Lyricist Lounge movement, which also served as the home base for artists such as Mos Def, Talib Kweli, Pharaohe Monch, Common Sense, Lord Have Mercy, Foxy Brown and Shabaam Sahdeeq.
+At that time they were the two leading women of the Lyricist Lounge movement, which also served as the home base for artists such as Mos Def, Talib Kweli, Pharoahe Monch, Common Sense, Lord Have Mercy, Foxy Brown and Shabaam Sahdeeq.
 In 2001 she starred in the film Thirteen Ghosts and sang the title track "Mirror Mirror" on the soundtrack.
 Also in 2001, she performed with Deborah Cox, Monica, Tamia and Mýa at Michael Jackson: 30th Anniversary Celebration contributing an original rap verse to "Heal the World".